monkeynator7/monkeynator7/README.md

 :space_invader: About Me:
 I am a Developer from Chile.
 Fluent in :uk: and :chile:.

+- 🔭 I’m currently working on Buydepa as a Junior Back-End Developer.

 - :books:  I am currently developing skills on: agile methodologies and strengthening my knowledge on Front-End and Back-End with a certified tech developer career by DigitalHouse.

 - :bike:  In my free time, I like to read, ride my bike, play some videogames (tears of the kingdom right now) and of course every streaming app available.